Affiliate Disclosure:

 • Summer Bonus: You can earn an extra $35–$70 per month just for staying off the plug between 2 PM and 6 PM on weekdays.

-Expert Verdict: Homeowner vs. Renter
+5. Expert Verdict: Homeowner vs. Renter

-For Homeowners: Hardwire a 48A Smart charger.
+Hardwire a 48A Smart charger.
 It maximizes your property value and your $1,000 tax credit.
 Don’t forget to subtract any utility check from your «cost basis» before you tell the IRS what you spent.

-For Renters: Don’t spend a dime on infrastructure.
+Skip the hardware.
+Don’t spend a dime on infrastructure.
 Stick to programs like SmartCharge NY or WeaveGrid that reward you for behavior and pay out via Tango gift cards.

 FAQ: The Quick Hits